 He has supported bespoke technology consulting, development & implementation and outsourced services engagements concerning material technology solution architectures and their delivery and service models.
 He also has extensive experience in negotiating and structuring alliance or channel engagements.

-Gerard has worked for global IT consultancy groups and represented other global and SME providers, users, investors and early stage companies and engaged with business and government agencies teams in the ANZ, Asia Pacific, North American, UK and European markets.
+Gerard has worked for global IT consultancy groups and represented other global and SME providers, users, investors and early stage companies, and engaged with business and government agencies teams in the ANZ, Asia Pacific, North American, UK and European markets.

-Roles have included:
+His roles have included:

 Collaborative negotiation and Mediation focus:

-Through the above experiences, Gerard has evolved a range of skills and approaches that align diverse stakeholders, and, with energy, delivers collaborative solutions based on understanding the detailed technology context and key risks and mediating conflict.
+Through the above experience, Gerard has evolved a range of skills and approaches that align diverse stakeholders, and, with energy, delivers collaborative solutions based on understanding the detailed technology context, key risks and mediating conflict.